danlil666/danlil666.github.io/docs/_posts/2021-12-12-assignment-9-days-of-our-lives.markdown

 ![assembled](https://danlil666.github.io/files/projectf/assembled.jpg)

 I assembled the spacer layers and the backing and screwed everything together.
 If you check from the mapping, this clock, at its first fully assembled and working moment, shows '1 quarter past 12'.
 Since the time is not exactly accurate, a quarter past 12 covers 12:15 to 12:29.
 The LED beneath 'hour' was not lighting up.
 In Chinese, when we express time, we always include 'hour'.
-After changing the firmware to light up 'hour' whenever the clock is touched, it was exactly 12:30 and I have something to show.
+After changing the firmware to light up 'hour' whenever the clock is touched, it was exactly 12:30 for our final presentation and I have something to show.

 ![1stfullassembly](https://danlil666.github.io/files/projectf/1stfullassembly.jpg)

 ### Demosssss!

 During class presentation, my peers and my instructor suggested that I add a layer of something, as simple as white paper, to diffuse the light a little bit.
-I also caught some small bugs that only showed up when the time has come (for example, I mapped '5' and 6' to the wrong pixel indeces and I can only find out about that at 5 or 6).
+I also caught some small bugs that only showed up when the time has come (for example, I mapped '5' and 6' to the wrong pixel indeces and I can only find out about that at 5 or 6 AM/PM).
 The current version has fixed all that!

 ![demo](https://danlil666.github.io/files/projectf/demo.gif)